- Home

 Contact us for more information and to confirm your eligibility for a program.

-Build a home gym for less than a hundred bucks
+How to build a home gym for less than $100

-No gym?
+No gym membership?
 No worries.
-It doesn’t have to stop you exercising.
+It doesn’t have to stop you from exercising.
 It’s important to stay fit and healthy – both physically and mentally – and you can do that in the comfort of your own home.

-Jasmine, CBHS Wellness Consultant, lives on the mid north coast of New South Wales and she normally works in Sydney.
+CBHS Wellness Consultant Jasmine lives on the mid-north coast of New South Wales and she normally works in Sydney.
 She used to find it hard to get to the gym after a long commute, until the day she decided to bring the ‘gym’ home.

 ‘I bought an exercise mat, a resistance band and some free weights and I downloaded an exercise app.
-All up, it cost me less than a hundred dollars.
-Now I schedule a work out each night in a corner of my living room and I have a lovely view through the window.
+All up, it cost me less than $100.
+Now I schedule a workout each night in a corner of my living room, and I have a lovely view through the window.
 It’s cheaper than going to the gym and a lot nicer too!’

 A strong body has big health benefits

-Regular exercise to build a strong body has multiple benefits for your physical and mental health.
+We know that regular exercise has multiple benefits for both your physical and mental health.

 You might have less space at home than you would in a gym, so it makes sense to focus on building strength and power.